GreatCowBASIC/Help/output/md/hefwriteword.md

 HEFWriteWord is used to write information, word values, to HEFM, so that it can be accessed in a user program via the HEFReadWord command.

-`location` presents the location or relative address to write write.
+`location` represents the location or relative address to write.
 A data Word requires 2 HEF Locations, therefore the location will range from 0 to 126 in steps of 2.

 `data` is the data that is to be written to the HEFM location.
 This can be a word value or a word variable.